Mawwal: Egypt

 In Egypt, which is considered one of the traditional homes Mawwawel ("plural of Mawwal") the musicians of Mawawil play the rabab (a double-stringed spike fiddle made from half of a coconut shell covered with fish skin and a bow strung with horse hair), the kawala (an end-blown, oblique flute with six holes) and the arghoul (an ancient double clarinet characterized by two pipes of unequal length.
 The second pipe serves as a drone and can be lengthened by adding pieces.
 The player uses the technique of circular breathing to produce an uninterrupted sound).
 The arghoul can be traced back to Pharaonic times as it is exactly depicted on wall paintings of the temples of the third dynasty.
 Amin Shahin is one of the few remaining arghoul players in Egypt, since the death of arghoul master, Moustafa Abd al Aziz in 2001.

 Mesopotamia

-The mawwal musicians in Iraq use mainly santur, which is a hammered dulcimer of Mesopotamian origin, (trapezoid box zither with a walnut body and 92 steel (or bronze) strings, he strings, tuned to the same pitch in groups of four, are struck with two wooden mallets called "midhrab"), joza, and oud, as the country' oud playing tradition have become an own school and a reference.
+The mawwal musicians in Iraq use mainly santur, which is a hammered dulcimer of Mesopotamian origin, (trapezoid box zither with a walnut body and 92 steel [or bronze] strings.
+The strings, tuned to the same pitch in groups of four, are struck with two wooden mallets called "midhrab"), joza, and oud, as the country' oud playing tradition have become an own school and a reference.
 It is illustrated specially by the figure of the acclaimed Munir Bashir.

 Due to geographical proximity to the Arab world, Assyrian musicians may also implement Mawwal in their work.
 Albert Rowel Tamras and Adwar Mousa, who are from Iraq and Syria, respectively, are such examples who use this art form in their music.
 In many forms of Assyrian music, Mawwal is performed as an intro for an upbeat song, such as those in the rhythm of bagiyeh/peda.